SlashNetUA/EnterpriseScrolls/manuals/exdos-man-en/exdos-7managing-files.md

 `wp` **\[Enter\]**

-to enter the word processor, and then create a document.
+to enter the Word Processor, and then create a document.
 For example, type:

 ```
 The home of the Enterprise computer